openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/segmentation/semantic_segmentation.rst

 General self-supervised Learning in academia is commonly used to obtain well-pretrained weights from a source dataset without label information.
 However, in real-world industries, it is difficult to apply because of small datasets, limited resources, or training in minutes.

-For these cases, OTX provides improved self-supervised learning recipes that can be applied to the above harsh environments.
+For these cases, OpenVINO™ Training Extensions provides improved self-supervised learning recipes that can be applied to the above harsh environments.
 We adapted `DetCon <https://arxiv.org/abs/2103.10957>`_ as our self-supervised method.
 It takes some time to use these self-supervised learning recipes, but you can expect improved performance, especially in small-data regimes.